 - ¼ teaspoon sesame oil

-- 1 tablespoon store-bought chili oil (note 2)
+- 1 tablespoon Chinese crispy chilli oil see (note 2) for store-bought

 If pan-frying (for pot-stickers)